vaustrup/ExoticsDiskspaceUsage/README.md

 where RSE specifies the RSE to check and can be set to either `CERN-PROD_PHYS-EXOTICS` (default) or to `TOKYO-LCG2_PHYS-EXOTICS`.
 The script calls the [Gridspace Analyser](analysers/gridspaceanalyser.py).
+A [look-up table](lookup_table.csv) is used to match dataset names to analysis teams.

 ## send_weekly_report.py

 This script is called once per week in the [CI workflow](.gitlab-ci.yml).
 It compiles a short summary of the state of the Exotics disk space.
 If called from within the CERN network (e.g. in the CI pipeline), an email is sent to the Exotics disk space manager, with the report in PDF format as attachment.
+If you also want to receive this report, please add yourself to the list of subscribers [here](https://gitlab.cern.ch/vaustrup/exoticsdiskspaceusage/-/blob/main/helpers/constants.py?ref_type=heads#L22).